yuzhang0520/AppleWatchConnectivity/README.md

 # AppleWatchConnectivity
-<p>An Apple Watch app that will use WatchConnectivity to  retrieve data from the iPhone it is paired with.</p>
+<p>An Apple Watch app that uses WatchConnectivity to retrieve data from the iPhone it is paired with.</p>

 <b>Description</b><br>
-The phone will have a TableView listing out the following data for a car dealership:<br>
+The phone has a TableView listing out the following data for a car dealership:<br>
 <ul>
   <li>Make</li>
   <li>Model</li>